adriankpierce/cocktails/README.md

 ## Key Insights

 For brevity, only select insights will be examined here.
-To explore all current insight, please refer to the “3-analysis” notebook.
+To explore all current insights, please refer to the “3-analysis” notebook.

 ### Research Questions